andres-erbsen/dename-writeup/dename.md

 \end{figure}

 In the description above, all messages are assumed to be authenticated.
-If one server were able to impersonate another, it could fool other servers into thinking that a different set of changes has been announced.
+If one leader were able to impersonate another, it could fool other servers into thinking that a different set of changes has been announced.
 We use digital signatures for authentication because unlike faster symmetric authentication mechanisms, signatures can be used to construct an audit trail in case one of the servers sends out different announcements or acknowledgments during the same round.

+As it is not safe to assume that the clocks of different servers are perfectly synchronized, a mock "current time" value is determined for each round by choosing the minimum of all possible "current" times broadcast by the leaders.

 Semantics
 =========